Archive Social Media and Violence in Teenagers: Understanding the Impact

 Social media platforms are deliberately designed to be addictive, encouraging unlimited scrolling, and sending push notifications to keep users engaged.
 This issue has been thoroughly depicted in films like The Social Dilemma.

 It can’t be easy for any parent to admit their child might have an addiction problem.
 And online addictions can be just as serious as any other type.
 The first step is to admit the problem.
-Only then will you be able to find ways to solve it.
+Only then will you be able to find ways to improve their mental health.

 If you suspect your teenage child is also addicted to social media, you need to take immediate action to prevent further problems for you and your family.
 If you’re worried about the violent content your kid may get exposed to, or even aggressive behavior on their part, worry no more.
 Parental control apps can help you.